aws/aws-eks-best-practices/content/upgrades/index.md

 Managed node groups automate the provisioning and lifecycle management of nodes.
 This means that you can create, automatically update, or terminate nodes with a single operation.

-For Karpenter data plane updgrades, refer to below sections:
+For Karpenter data plane upgrades, refer to below sections:
 * [Use Drift for Karpenter managed nodes](#use-drift-for-karpenter-managed-nodes)
 * [Use Node expiry for Karpenter managed nodes](#use-node-expiry-for-karpenter-managed-nodes)